dkrxcode/code-notes/notes/deplomacy.md

 https://rpg.stackexchange.com/questions/4801/how-to-design-game-elements-other-than-combat/4907
 https://rpg.stackexchange.com/questions/27516/how-can-i-simplify-duel-of-wits-to-make-it-more-like-bloody-versus

+Combat has a cost, so diplomancy is encurage each argument is like a summoned creature in magic you have to attack the individual arguments are distract them Your main argument is your tank argument, supporting arguments

+Or what about a system where you befriend or threaten and then do a finishing move where you attempt to successfully perswade them
+- so you build up a more powerful chance for success if they have
+- loyal, fearful, or owe you one

+Bars:
+- shared values: religion, culture, goals, honor
+- loyal friendship: befriend, charm, genuine compliments, seduce
+- purchased reciprocation: gifts, bribes, prestige/noble compliments
+- fearful obedience: intimidate, threats, insults, authority, tourchure

+Friendship: befriend them and try to persuade them
+Reciprocation: invest in them and then withdraw a favor
+Obedience: make them fear you and then give them a command

+win them over using
+- Cheers: Encourage (confidence), excite (exited), cheer (excited)
+- Charms: Impress (impressed), Inspiring course (Confidence), Seduce (impressed), Heartplay
+- Compliments:

+or scare them away by
+- Insults: Terrify (Terrified), group insult (enraged)
+- Taunts: Enrage (enraged),
+- Humiliation: Deride (enraged), sadden, Lecture (sadden)

+Emotions:
+- confidence/saddened, excited/enraged, impressed/terrified
+- saddened, enraged, terrified

 ##
 A diplomatic dialoge scene is about domination.
 Who is dominate?
 Who wins the scene?
 - each actor wants something, and they are in conflict